Proclaiming the love of Jesus in our community

 The facilities consist of:

 Access is by steps and ramps and there is a large car park.

 It houses the Parish Office and is also the home of Home-Start Blackpool, Fylde and Wyre.

 The running and maintenance of the Centre is the responsibility of a management committee.

-A Hall Booking Form and our Facilities, Terms and Conditions of Use document are available to download from our Downloads page.
+A Community Centre Booking Form and our Facilities and Terms and Conditions of Hire document are available to download from our Downloads page.

 Based on "A History and Description of St Thomas's Church, St Anne's-on-the-Sea," by A.J.
 Cave (Assistant Priest 1965 to 1968).
 Additional material by Peter Watson.